pratik-1/iris_prediction_app/README.md

-# Penguins web app deployed on Heroku
+# Iris prediction web app deployed on Heroku

 This web app predicts the species of *iris flower*